kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

     https://<your-fully-qualified-domain-name>
     ```

-    If you get SSL errors, this typically means your SSL certificate is still
+    If you get SSL errors when you log in, this typically means that your SSL
-    propagating.
-Wait a bit and try again.
-SSL propagation can take up to 10
+    certificate is still propagating.
+Wait a few minutes and try again.
+SSL
-    minutes.
+    propagation can take up to 10 minutes.

     If you do not see a login prompt and you get a 404 error, the configuration
     of Cloud IAP is not yet complete.
 Keep retrying for up to 10 minutes.